Shivaji-137/my_data_scraping_code/journal_scraping/readme.md

 Note: scholar_scrape.py should be in current working directory.
 If not, specifies full path

 for example:

 ---------------------------------------------------------
-python scholar_scrape.py "Gravitational wave" 2024           - for 2024 year
+python scholar_scrape.py "Gravitational wave" 2024

-python scholar_scrape.py "Gravitational wave" all       - for any time
+python scholar_scrape.py "Gravitational wave" all

 ----------------------------------------------------------